syncfusion-content/wpf-docs/wpf/PropertyGrid/Keyboard-Navigation-support.md

 ---
 layout: post
 title: Keyboard Navigation in WPF PropertyGrid control | Syncfusion
-description: This section explains about how the keyboard navigation works between the property items of PropertyGrid
+description: Learn about Keyboard Navigation support in Syncfusion WPF PropertyGrid control and more.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Keyboard Navigation in WPF PropertyGrid control
+# Keyboard Navigation in WPF PropertyGrid

 In this section, we will see available keyboard shortcuts and how to override the default navigation.